First Public Display of 16-meter-long Papyrus Found in Saqqara Casket

 - Spanish Archaeologists Try to Reconstruct Fragments of the Ancient Egyptian Book of the Dead

 The papyrus has been named the “Waziri Papyrus” after Mostafa Waziri, Secretary General of the Supreme Council of Antiquities, who made the exciting announcement.
-The ancient document is the first complete papyrus text to be found in over 100 years.
-It contains texts from the Pharaonic Book of the Dead and was found inside one of 250 caskets at the Saqqara site, noted Arkeonews.
-This text, dating back to 50 BC, could provide new and revealing insights into ancient Egyptian beliefs about the afterlife.
+It contains texts from the Pharaonic Book of the Dead of its owner, Ahmose, and was found inside one of 250 caskets at the Saqqara site, noted Arkeonews.

 Some of the 250 mummy sarcophagi unearthed in Saqqara south of Cairo.
 The ancient papyrus was discovered within one of the caskets. ( Ministry of Tourism and Antiquities )